NA-MIC/ProjectWeek/common/Discord.md

 ## Project history

-Unless we switch to a different communication program, the Discord chat of each Project Week will be available either on the Discord Server or a separate server, whose adress will be communicated here.
+Unless we switch to a different communication program, the Discord chat of each Project Week will be available either on the Discord Server or a separate server, whose address will be communicated here.
 This way it will be possible to continue projects in the next Project Weeks and check out the chat history of that project.
 However, it is the responsibility of each project's first key investigator to update the GitHub project document.